yhs666/mc-docs.zh-cn/articles/batch/scripts/batch-cli-sample-create-account.md

 az batch account set -g myresourcegroup -n mybatchaccount --storage-account mystorageaccount

 # We can view the access keys to the Batch Account for future client authentication.
-az batch account keys list
+az batch account keys list -g myresourcegroup -n mybatchaccount

 # Or we can authenticate against the account directly for further CLI interaction.
 az batch account login -g myresourcegroup -n mybatchaccount --shared-key-auth